Coronavirus latest: Merkel in quarantine as Germany tightens restrictions | DW | 23.03.2020

 Latest figures: 28,603 infected, 1,756 deaths

 France: A 67-year-old emergency room medic became the first medical professional to die of coronavirus in the country.
 In light of the spike in COVID-19 fatalities, the French government is imposing tougher penalties on people who defy the nationwide confinement order.
-Penalties may range from €135 to €3,700 ($3,960).
+Penalties may range from €135 to €3,700 ($145 to $3,960).
 A prison term of six months has also been approved for repeat offenses.

 Latest figures: 14,485 infected, 562 deaths